Rashig-1804/csse_teamrepo/hacks/cookie-clicker-game.md

 <!-- This is the cookie clicker game!>

+<! -- This is a game where the player clicks the central cookie to earn currency, which is then used to buy upgrades.
+The game's structure and content are provided by HTML.
+All the core game logic such as counting cookies and handling purchases is handled by an external Javascript file >
 <!-- Main container with grid layout: 1 column for shop, 3 columns for the game -->

 <div class="grid grid-cols-4 gap-4 aspect-square">

   <!-- SHOP Section -->